-The Holdco Working Group aims to understand whether, how, and under what circumstances a holding company model could be more widely used to address liquidity and other challenges facing the impact investing sector.
+The Holdco Working Group aimed to understand whether, how, and under what circumstances a holding company model could be more widely used to address liquidity and other challenges facing the impact investing sector.
 The Working Group engages GIIN members to:

 - Deepen understanding of prospective investor and investee demand and expectations with respect to investing in holding company structures, to further inform the design of sound investment vehicles;